pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/azure-quickstart.md

 ---
-description: This starter guide provides a quick start for running Pinot on Microsoft Azure
+description: This quick start guide helps you get started running Pinot on Microsoft Azure.
 ---

 # Running on Azure

-This document provides the basic instruction to set up a Kubernetes Cluster on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/)
+In this quick start guide you will set up a Kubernetes Cluster on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/)

 ## 1. Tooling Installation